fossadev/fossabot-docs/docs/variables/valorant.md

 ## $(valorant.stream_losses)

-Returns the amount of games lost that were played in the specified game mode(s) during the current stream.
+Returns the number of games that ended in a loss for a specified game mode(s) during the current stream session.

 #### Parameters